Loss-Based Variational Bayes Prediction: A Toy Model of Financial Returns

-Before proceeding to a more comprehensive demonstration of GVP in both artificial and empirical settings ({Sections \ref{sim} and \ref{emp}}), plus the proof of its theoretical properties (Section \ref{theory}), we demonstrate the ability of the method to produce accurate predictions in a simple toy example for a financial return, $Y_{t}$, in which the exact Gibbs predictive is also accessible.\footnote{ We reiterate here, and without further repetition, that all details of the prior specifications and the numerical steps required to produce the variational approximations, for this and the following numerical examples, are provided in Appendices A to D.} In brief, we show that driving the Bayesian update by a particular scoring rule does reap benefits - in terms of accuracy out-of-sample in that given rule - relative to prediction based on a misspecified likelihood function; i.e. we demonstrate that GVP yields strictly coherent predictions in the misspecified setting, as hoped.
-Crucially, this conclusion holds \textit{despite} the approximation of the posterior via VB.
-That is, the GVP yields almost equal (average) out-of-sample predictions to those produced by the exact Gibbs posterior accessed via MCMC.
+We now illustrate the behavior of GVP in a simple toy example for a financial return, $Y_{t}$, in which the exact Gibbs predictive is also accessible.\footnote{ We reiterate here, and without subsequent repetition, that all details of the prior specifications and the numerical steps required to produce the variational approximations, for this and the following numerical examples, are provided in {the supplementary appendices}.} This example serves {two purposes.
+First, it illustrates} {Theorem \ref{thm:merge}}, and, in so doing, highlights the benefits of GVP relative to prediction based on a misspecified likelihood function. {Secondly}, {the }GVP {is shown to }yield almost equal (average) out-of-sample predictions to those produced by the exact Gibbs posterior accessed via MCMC;{\ i.e. numerical support for Theorem \ref {thm:merge1} is provided.}

-The predictive class, $P^{(t)}$, is defined by a generalized autoregressive conditional heteroscedastic GARCH(1,1) model with Gaussian errors, $ Y_{t}=\theta _{1}+\sigma _{t}\varepsilon _{t},$\ $\varepsilon _{t}\overset{ i.i.d.}{\sim }N\left( 0,1\right) ,$\ $\sigma _{t}^{2}=\theta _{2}+\theta _{3}\left( Y_{t-1}-\theta _{1}\right) ^{2}+\theta _{4}\sigma _{t-1}^{2},$\ with $\theta =\left( \theta _{1},\theta _{2},\theta _{3},{\theta } _{4}\right) ^{\prime }$.
+The predictive class, $\mathcal{P}^{(n)}$, is defined by a generalized autoregressive conditional heteroscedastic GARCH(1,1) model with Gaussian errors, $Y_{t}=\theta _{1}+\sigma _{t}\varepsilon _{t},$\ $\varepsilon _{t} \overset{ i.i.d.}{\sim }N\left( 0,1\right) ,$\ $\sigma _{t}^{2}=\theta _{2}+\theta _{3}\left( Y_{t-1}-\theta _{1}\right) ^{2}+\theta _{4}\sigma _{t-1}^{2},$\ with $\theta =\left( \theta _{1},\theta _{2},\theta _{3},{ \theta }_{4}\right) ^{\prime }$.
 We adopt three alternative specifications for the true data generating process (DGP) : 1) a model that matches the Gaussian GARCH(1,1) predictive class; 2) a stochastic volatility model with leverage:

 and 3) a stochastic volatility model with a smooth transition in the volatility autoregression:

 where $g(x)=\left( 1+\exp \left( -2x\right) \right) ^{-1}$.
 DGP 1) defines a \textbf{\ }\textit{correct specification}\textbf{\ }setting, whilst DGPs 2) and 3) characterize different forms of\textbf{\ }\textit{misspecification.}